 Incremental PD strategies are less workload for people doing PD and for caregivers assisting them and will be associated with less peritoneal glucose exposure (This is a Statement and not a Recommendation.
 Level of Evidence – B)

 Incremental PD strategies are supported by a low-to-moderate quality body of evidence suggesting that they achieve outcomes for people doing PD that are at least as good as those with a full dose PD prescription.
 The evidence base is predominantly observational and relatively weak but shows no signal of any harm resulting from incremental PD.
+As a strategy it does not obviate the need for measuring clearances (peritoneal and renal) as these remain key pieces of information supporting the setting and attainment of shared treatment goals.
 (Level of Evidence – 2C; This is a Practice Point)

 Abstract:

 Incremental peritoneal dialysis (PD) has been variably defined.
 It involves taking advantage of the residual renal function that is usually present at initiation of dialysis to initially prescribe less onerous lower doses of PD while still achieving individualized clearance goals .
-We propose that incremental PD be defined as a strategy, rather than a particular regime, in which: (1) less than standard ‘full dose’ PD is initially prescribed; (2) peritoneal clearance is initially less than the individualized clearance goal while combined peritoneal plus renal clearance achieves or exceeds that goal clearance; (3) There is a clear intention to increase dose of PD as renal clearance declines and/or symptoms appear.
+We propose that incremental PD be defined as a strategy, rather than a particular regime, in which: (1) less than standard ‘full dose’ PD is initially prescribed, recognising the value of residual renal clearance; (2) peritoneal clearance is initially less than the individualized clearance goal while combined peritoneal plus renal clearance achieves or exceeds that goal clearance; (3) There is a clear intention to increase dose of PD as renal clearance declines and/or symptoms appear.

 Incremental PD by its nature lessens the workload of dialysis for those doing PD, reduces cost and exposure of the peritoneal membrane to glucose and may lessen mechanical symptoms.
 Evidence that incremental PD improves clinical outcomes compared to the use of full dose PD is lacking but one randomized controlled trial, multiple observational studies and a systematic review all suggest that outcomes are at least as good.
 Given that incremental PD costs less and is inherently less onerous , it is reasonable, pending larger randomized trials, to adopt this strategy.